rsksmart/devportal-1.0/tutorials/truffle-boxes/rsk-starter-box.md

 2. Install RSK Truffle Starter Box;
 3. Learn how to use the Truffle development console;
 4. Create a wallet;
-5. Configure Truffle to connect to RSK network;
+5. Get R-BTC;
-6. Get R-BTC;
+6. Connect to an RSK network;
 7. Deploy a smart contract on RSK network using Truffle;
 8. Interact with the smart contract at Truffle console.